futuretoons/Natural-Language-Translator/readme.md

 # Natural Language Translator

+Write computer programs in your native language.
 A powerful Visual Studio Code extension that enables real-time translation of text in your editor between English and various target languages.
-It supports dictionary management, compound word detection, and hover-over translations, making it ideal for developers, writers, and language enthusiasts working with multilingual code or content.
+It supports dictionary management, compound word detection, and hover-over translations, making it ideal for developers and language enthusiasts working with multilingual code or content.
+View and edit your programs in your own language.

+## CURRENT DEFAULT LANGUAGES:
+  German, Spanish, French, Italian, Hindi, Japanese, Korean, Dutch, Portuguese, Polish, Russian & Mandarin Chinese

 ## Features

-- **Toggle Translation**:  Switch between English and a target language with a single command.
+- **Toggle Translation**:  Switch between English and a target language.
 - **Dynamic Dictionary Management**: Add or remove terms from your language dictionary directly within the editor.
 - **Compound Word Support**: Automatically detects and translates compound terms (e.g., "camelCase" or "PascalCase").
 - **Hover Information**: Hover over words to see their translations or original meanings.